ibexa/documentation-developer/docs/tutorials/extending_admin_ui/1_creating_a_dashboard_tab.md

         - { name: ezplatform.tab, group: dashboard-everyone }
 ```

-The tags indicate that this is a Dashboard tab that will be placed in the "Common content" block.
+The tags indicate that this is a tab on the **My dashboard** page that will be placed in the "Common content" block.

 This configuration points to the `EveryoneArticleTab.php` file, which you now need to create.